will-moss/erin/README.md

 > **Note :** A `sample.env` file is located at the root of the repository to help you get started

+> **Note :** When using `docker run --env-file`, make sure to remove the quotes around `AUTH_ENABLED` and `AUTH_SECRET`, or else your container might crash due to unexpected interpolation and type conversions operated by Docker behind the scenes.

 ### Deploy with Docker Compose

 To help you get started quickly, a few example `docker-compose` files are located in the ["examples/"](examples) directory.